zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

     zenml stack register seldon_stack -m default -a aws -o default -d seldon
     ```

-2. it implements the continuous deployment logic necessary to deploy models
+2. Implements the continuous deployment logic necessary to deploy models
    in a way that updates an existing model server that is already serving a
    previous version of the same model instead of creating a new model server
    for every new model version.
 Every model server that the Model Deployer